Cirugía minimamente invasiva

 ANULOPLASTIA O INYECCIÓN DE OZONO EN LA DISCOPATÍA

-intervertebral.
-La nucleoplastia se basa en la introducción de
+interior del disco intervertebral.
+La nucleoplastia se basa en la

-una sonda de radiofrecuencia que calentando el núcleo vaporiza
+introducción de una sonda de radiofrecuencia que calentando el

-su contenido, disminuyendo así el volumen del mismo, aliviando
+núcleo vaporiza su contenido, disminuyendo así el volumen del mismo,

 anuloplastia se realiza igualmente con radiofrecuencia, aplicada